lhupfeldt/jenkinsflow/INSTALL.md

 Installation
 ------------
-In the following Jenkins also means Hudson unless otherwise stated.
+In the following Jenkins also means Hudson, unless otherwise stated.

 1. The easy way:
    python setup.py install